Friendly people, fantastic seafood, ramen, Japan's biggest festival, and pristine nature

 How to Get There

 Fukuoka is easily accessible from both Tokyo and Osaka via direct shinkansen or air.
-Fukuoka is well-connected by sea and air to South Korea and is a short flight from Taiwan and Shanghai.
+Fukuoka is well-connected by sea (of which there are various vessels) and air to South Korea (about one hour) and is a short flight from Taiwan and Shanghai (about two hours by direct flight).

-From Tokyo, it is one hour and 45 minutes from Haneda Airport to Fukuoka Airport.
-The train journey from Tokyo Station to Hakata Station via the JR Tokaido-Sanyo Shinkansen Line is just under five hours.
+From Tokyo, it is about one hour and 45 minutes from Haneda Airport to Fukuoka Airport.
+The train journey from Tokyo Station to Hakata Station via the JR Tokaido-Sanyo Shinkansen Line is about five hours.

 Flights from Osaka's Itami Airport to Fukuoka Airport take one hour and 15 minutes.
 The shinkansen ride from Shin-Osaka to Hakata Station is around two hours and 20 minutes.